This is a web version of our Avoid homelessness: advice for private renters factsheet (PDF, 180.13 KB).

 Does being homeless mean you will get social housing (a council home)?

 No. After 15 November 2011, being homeless does not mean you will get social housing.
 Also, Enfield has a long waiting list for council housing.
-For example, you could wait 15 years for a three-bedroom council property.
+For example, you could wait 15 years for a 3-bedroom council property.

 What should you do next?